Horizon-Private-Server/horizon-wiki/up-your-arsenal/EVENTS.md

 You must submit by **May 12, 2024 at 11:59 PM US Eastern time** for your submission to count.

 Good luck!

-## Past Events
-When there are past UYA/R&C 3 events that we documented on this wiki, they will show up here!